8xFF/atm0s-media-server/docs/user-guide/features/recording.md

 # Recording (Incomplete)

-For maximum performance and flexibility, we don't do any media transcode when recording.
+For maximum performance and flexibility, we don't do any media transcoding when recording.
 Instead, we record raw media data and store it in a file.
-This way also can be very flexible, for example we can record all rooms, but only compose some rooms to a single file after that.
+This way can also be very flexible; for example, we can record all rooms but only compose some rooms to a single file after that.
+This way also allow us to replay the recording without any transcoding.

-For simple integrate, we use s3 as storage backend.
-Each media-server will collect raw streams and put to s3 upload queue.
-S3 destination is configured in media-server config file or fetch dynamic from connector service.
+For simple integration, we use S3 as the storage backend.
+Each media server will collect raw streams and put them in the S3 upload queue.
+The S3 destination is configured in the media server config file or fetched dynamically from the connector service.

-TODO: write about some best practice.
+TODO: Write about some best practices.

+# How to use